genecoding/Cplusplus-How-to-program-8th/ex08_17_generating_maze_randomly/README.md

 function mazeTraverse from Exercise 8.16, using several randomly generated mazes.

 ---
-Basically can generate any size(row/col) of maze, and traverse it.
+Basically can generate any size(row/col) of maze, randomly, and traverse it.